mills32/CUTE_DEMO-MS-DOS/readme.md

 VGA(EGA and CGA) has a mode with character cells just like consoles, but it has only 2 colours per cell.
 Everybody calls it "text mode".
 As the hardware scroll works also in this mode, you can create maps made of characters and scroll them whith 0 CPU usage.
 It has only one sprite (cursor).
 I only found a demo showing a map in text mode.
 I was going to use it in this demo, but I wanted more than 16 colours.

--32 bit transfers (VRAM to VRAM)
+-32 bit transfers (VRAM to VRAM):

 VGA can transfer 4 pixels at a time from vram to vram, this is usefull to update a column or a row when scrolling maps in mode x.
 I guess this was used a lot, but to fill the entire screen.
 In this demo all the scrolling maps you see, are the result of hardware scrolling + updates of 1 column and 1 row of tiles using this 32 bit transfers.

--Split screen (Window)
+-Split screen (Window):

 A separate part of VRAM that can be used to show things at the bottom of the screen.

--Palette cycles
+-Palette cycles:

 This was abused in games, thanks to palette cycling I faked huge animations for the demo.